Top Ten Music Highlights of the 2000’s

 1. Gone Digital

-It’s quite something that the number one in top ten highlights of 2000s wasn’t a moment or anything done by any particular artist at all.
-When we imagined the 2000’s we imagined lots of technology and innovation, but most of it didn’t come…except in the case of music.
+It’s quite something that the number one in the top ten highlights of 2000s wasn’t a moment or anything done by any particular artist at all.
+When we imagined the 2000’s we imagined lots of technology and innovation, but most of it didn’t come…except in the case of music from early 2000’s.
 Ipods and mp3 players changed the way we listen to music forever.
 CD players are on the back of milk cartons everywhere (much like talented female emcees) while cassettes and records would boggle the mind of a child.

 Free mixtapes are the difference between creating a buzz for one’s self and a popular youtube video, or a myspace page might get you a record deal these days.

-The digital age did so much to change music that it even changed the sound of music.
+The digital age did so much to change music that it even changed the sound of music from early 2000’s.
 Auto-tune returned to popularity stronger than ever years after it was originally used and until the Honorable Hov released D.O.A., it WAS the sound for the last year.

 Worst of all the digital age ruined the Hip-Hop/Urban Entertainment magazines of the world.
 So many magazines have folded that it’s too much to count.
 Even the more popular mags like The Source, XXL & Vibe have had their share of trouble.
 On the other hand, online magazines dominate the internet, but unfortunately, all it takes is a domain name to make you a journalist now.
 Save for Allhiphop.com and a couple of other sites, urban entertainment journalism is littered with trash, another great disappointment brought about by the digital age.